xXanth0s/mcp_arango_typescript/article/article.md

 The query validator introduces an innovative security layer using AI to protect our database:

 1. **LLM-Based Security Approach**:
-   - Rather than using regex patterns or keyword matching, we leverage an LLM's understanding of database operations
+   - Rather than using super complex regex patterns or keyword matching, we leverage an LLM's understanding of database operations
    - This approach is more flexible and can handle complex queries that might bypass simpler validation techniques
    - The LLM can provide reasoning about why a query is considered destructive